Ukraine seeks 40 percent bond writedown, moratorium threat enrages creditors

 "The IMF requirements do not include, nor necessitate, a haircut," the source close to the committee told Reuters.

 The committee, led by Franklin Templeton and represented by Blackstone, has ruled out taking a haircut.
-Bondholders say a restructuring plan they proposed will enable Ukraine to fulfill the three main targets set out by the International Monetary Fund as part of a $40 billion bailout (26 billion pounds).
+Bondholders say a restructuring plan they proposed will enable Ukraine to fulfill the three main targets set out by the International Monetary Fund as part of a $40 billion bailout.

 They say the plan, which would draw on central bank reserves, can save Ukraine $15.8 billion over a four-year period via maturity extensions and interest payment reductions.
 But Kiev has rejected the idea, objecting to using the reserves for this purpose.